abarnert/clovertest/README.md

 The `superheroes` table should have 12 rows from the 4 files.
 The empty file should not have caused a problem.
 Many of the `identity` values will be truncated.
 Some of the names contain special characters--both ASCII punctuation that could screw up careless formatting code, and Unicode stuff like CJK and astral characters that could cause mojibake.

 If the tests pass, nothing gets written to stdout (although the usual INFO logging of the names of the 6 files goes stderr), and the script exits successfully.
 Otherwise, you get an `AssertionError` traceback.

+The `testnim.py` script does the same thing, but runs `clover` instead.
+You'll have to compile the `nim` implementaton manually.